What You Post on Social Media Could Wreck Your Car Accident Case

 Contact a Car Accident Attorney Today

-The experienced Rhode Island car accident attorneys at Marasco & Nesselbush, LLP can help to make sure that your rights are protected after a car accident caused by another driver.
+The experienced Providence car accident attorneys at Marasco & Nesselbush, LLP can help to make sure that your rights are protected after a car accident caused by another driver.
 You can read more about What to Do after a Car Accident on our website.
 Not only will we guide you through best practices for social media, but we will also walk you through everything that you need to know, and will work hard to get you the settlement amount you deserve.
 Contact us online today, or call our offices now to schedule your consultation.